Visit us at it-sa in Nuremberg from October 7 to 9. Get your free ticket now!

 Why the IoT is a DDoS accelerator

-The collective term IoT (Internet of Things) encompasses a variety of networked devices, e.g. from private households, such as IP cameras, but also networked industrial production systems, as well as intelligent control elements in public infrastructure.
-These devices connected to the internet make an attractive target for cybercriminals, since they can be used as tools for DDoS and other attacks.
-In order to gain control over IoT devices, cybercriminals employ special malware which spreads independently in networks.
+The term IoT (Internet of Things) includes many connected devices.
+These range from home items like IP cameras to industrial systems and smart controls in public infrastructure.
+Because these devices connect to the internet, they attract cybercriminals.
+They can be used for DDoS attacks and more.
+To take control of IoT devices, cybercriminals use malware that spreads on its own through networks.
 The goal is usually to compromise as many systems as possible in order to use them for botnet attacks.
 One popular example of this kind of malicious software is the malware Mirai, used by cybercriminals to set up botnets.
 Mirai is associated with the attack on the internet service provider Dyn in 2016.
-A network of several thousand IP cameras, printers, smart TVs and other devices carried out the attack as a DDoS network and crippled Dyn’s servers for hours on end.
+A network of thousands of IP cameras, printers, smart TVs, and other devices launched a DDoS attack.
+This crippled Dyn's servers for hours.

 14